tsamb/manager-readme/README.md

 * write a list of takeaway tasks for me to do
 * challenge you to grow

+### Empathy between engineers and business stakeholders

+It's easy for software engineers to get frustrated with pressure coming from product managers and business stakeholders ("this features needs to be delivered **_yesterday_!**").
+It's easy for product managers and business stakeholders to get frustrated by pushback from software engineers ("it's not as easy as '_just putting a new button there_'...").

+Building empathy between these stakeholders helps them understand each other's roles, pressures, frustrations and constraints.

 ### Communication

 First and foremost, if you are on a [maker's schedule](http://www.paulgraham.com/makersschedule.html), I will do everything I can to respect it.
 I encourage you to turn off Slack notifications when you are planning on getting into flow state.